 CDPs

-On Mento V3, some stablecoins (e.g. GBPm) are synthetic: they are created when users borrow against collateral.
-Mento’s CDP system uses USDm as the collateral asset: you lock USDm and borrow other stables such as GBPm.
+On Mento V3, CDP-backed stablecoins are FX stables: they are created when users borrow against collateral.
+Mento’s CDP system uses USDm as the collateral asset: you lock USDm and borrow FX-pegged stables such as GBPm.
 This is a stable-on-stable setup rather than crypto collateral.

 What you can do